BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerHoleCardsChangedCommand.md

       "type": "int"
     },
     "Cards": {
-      "description": "The cards currently in the hands of the player", "type": "array",
+      "description": "The visible cards currently in the hands of the player", "type": "array",
       "items": {
         "type": "string"
       }
+    },
+    "NbHiddenCards": {
+      "description": "How many cards in the hand of the player that are invisible", "type": "int"
     },
     "NoSeat": {
       "description": "The position on the table where is sitting the player with the cards.",